-Given as a wedding gift to Princess Sophie of Prussia, a sister of Kaiser Wilhelm II, when she married Crown Prince George of Greece in 1889, from a an unknown member of her family, this tiara features large diamonds set in a scroll and floral design.
-This was Crown Princess Sophie’s signature Tiara, worn for almost all events and portraits even after becoming Queen in 1913.
-The couple had six children; all three sons became King of Greece, a daughter became Queen Mother of Romania, and another was the Duchess of Aosta.
-Queen Sophie managed to retain the piece during frequent periods in exile, and on her death in 1932, left the tiara to her third son, Crown Prince Paul.
+Given as a wedding gift to Princess Sophia of Prussia when she married Crown Prince George of Greece in 1889, from a member of her family, probably her mother, Empress Frederick, or brother, Kaiser Wilhelm II, this tiara features large diamonds set in an ornate scroll and floral design.
+Though she also wore an Antique Diamond Tiara and her Diamond Circle Tiara, this was Crown Princess Sophie’s signature Tiara, worn for almost all events and portraits even after becoming Queen in 1913.

-In 1934, Crown Prince Paul lent the tiara to his sister, Queen Helen of Romania for an official photoshoot.
-Queen Helen was the divorced wife of King Carol II of Romania, and mother of King Michael, the current King of Romania.
-She was always close to her brother, with their families supporting each other during their periods of exile for most of the 2oth century.
+In 1934, the King and Crown Prince loaned the tiara to their sister, Queen Helen of Romania for a series of official portraits.
+Queen Helen was the divorced wife of King Carol II of Romania, and mother of King Michael, the last King of Romania.
+She was always close to her brothers, with their families supporting each other during their periods of exile for most of the 20th century.

-In 1963, Queen Frederica loaned Queen Sophie’s Diamond Tiara to Queen Ingrid of Denmark, for a Gala in Athens celebrating the engagement of their children.
-It seems something had happened with Queen Ingrid’s tiara (probably the Pearl Poire) that evening, and Queen Frederica had to loan her one.
+In 1963, Queen Frederica loaned Queen Sophie’s Diamond Tiara to Queen Ingrid of Denmark, for the Greek Monarchy Centenary Gala at the Royal Palace of Athens in 1963, when Queen Ingrid’s Pearl Poire Tiara was discovered to have been left in Copenhagen, and Queen Frederica had to loan her her Tiara.

-While Queen Frederica gave her other grand tiaras to Princess Anne Marie of Denmark when she married her only son, King Constantine in 1964, Queen Frederica retained Queen Sophie’s Diamond Tiara for herself, wearing it often in her widowhood.
+While Queen Frederica gave her other grand tiaras to Princess Anne Marie of Denmark, the daughter of Queen Ingrid, when she married her only son, King Constantine in 1964, Queen Frederica retained Queen Sophie’s Diamond Tiara for herself, wearing it often in her widowhood, including the Wedding Ball of King Constantine and Princess Anne Marie at the Royal Palace of Athens in 1964, for a Gala at the Teatro Real in Madrid in 1966, and the Wedding Ball of the Margrave of Baden and Archduchess Valerie of Austria in 1966.
 After the Greek Royal family were exiled in 1967, Queen Frederica, and her tiara, went to live with her daughter, Queen Sofia of Spain, in Madrid, dying there in 1981.
-Queen Sophie’s Diamond Tiara wasn’t seen after 1967, and many thought it had been sold by King Constantine during their exile.
+Queen Sophie’s Diamond Tiara wasn’t publicly worn after the 1960s, and many thought it had been sold by King Constantine during their exile.

-In 2012, at a gala celebrating the 40th Jubilee of Queen Margrethe of Denmark in Copenhagen, Crown Princess Marie Chantal of Greece, wife of Crown Prince Pavlos, grandson of Queen Frederica, surprised Royal Watchers by wearing Queen Sophie’s Diamond Tiara.
-It posed a few questions, but ultimately, most people were just happy to see it worn again.
-Hopefully we will see the tiara worn again before too long.
+In 2012, at Queen Margrethe’s Ruby Jubilee Banquet in Copenhagen, Crown Princess Marie-Chantal of Greece, wife of Queen Frederica’s grandson, Crown Prince Pavlos, surprised many by wearing Queen Sophie’s Diamond Tiara along with Queen Frederica’s Diamond Clip Brooches and her JAR Earrings.
+The appearance posed a few questions, but ultimately, most people were just happy to see the tiara worn again.
+Hopefully we will see the tiara worn again before too long!